 Some posts on notebooksandglasses.com may contain affiliate links.
 Click on my Disclosure page to read more.

-Today I have a guest post on my blog from Kirsten at Graphic Organic who writes about how to start exercising again with chronic pain.
+This is a guest post from Kirsten at Graphic Organic who writes about how to start exercising again with chronic pain.

 Kirsten is a 20-something year old from Belgium.
 Since she was 9 years old she’s lived with multiple chronic illnesses.
 She is an entrepreneur working from home.
 Her business is called Graphic Organic.
 She is a graphic designer, creates sustainable products and writes about her experiences with chronic illness on her blog.

 Disclaimer: This article is based on my personal experience as a chronic illness patient.
 I’m by no means saying that this article represents the only truth.
 Not everyone is lucky enough to be able to do any form of exercise since becoming chronically ill.
 Even if you share a diagnosis with someone, the illness may manifest differently.
 We are all valid human beings and though we may experience our conditions in a different way, we should all respect one another.

 Chronic illness patients go through a very hard period of time, from the moment they start to experience their first symptoms to when they are diagnosed, and while they are learning to cope.
 It’s no wonder that a lot of people will stop exercising.
 Many patients are put on waiting lists or have to search for years to find answers to their rare health issues.
 These stressful situations suck a lot of energy out of them.

 When getting treatment and learning how to cope with pain and fatigue, a lot of people want to start picking up their every daily life again, which often includes exercise.

 But how do you start exercising again in this new painful body?

 When I got diagnosed, I did a rehabilitation programme with my physical therapist.
 She helped me to build muscle strength again without getting injured and taught me how to do cardio with a healthy heart rate.